joetricot/GA_Game/proposal.md

         - implement star wars css font
         - implement background image of space
     - creating a button "enter" and a space where the user can enter a letter
-    - creating a wrong guesses left space and a guesses left space
+    - creating a wrong guesses left container and a guesses left container
  - Phase -1
     - creating an array of possible words
     - randomizing those words and place into a function